kaiban-ai/kaibanjs-docs/docs/core-concepts/09-Task-Orchestration.md

-# Workflow Management
+# Task Orchestration

-KaibanJS provides flexible workflow management capabilities to control how tasks are executed within a team workflow.
+KaibanJS provides flexible task orchestration capabilities to control how tasks are executed within a team workflow.
 These execution patterns determine the order and manner in which tasks are processed, enabling you to create workflows that match your specific needs.

 ## Deterministic Execution